MattiaFanan/k8s-notes/07-services/02-LoadBalancer/2-mechanics/04-related-concepts.md

 ```

 Key insight: **You can access a LoadBalancer Service internally via its ClusterIP, just like any other Service.** The LoadBalancer is only for external traffic.
+%comment misleading, it seems loadbalancer is a deployment served throug a service. while in reality the served/accessded thing are pods matching the service selector

 ## Relationship with Ingress